Chefchaouen Travel Guide: Visiting the Blue City in Morocco

 Where to Eat in Chefchaouen

 If you’re staying a few hours or a few days, walking up and down the stairs and hills of the medina in Chefchaouen will surely bring up an appetite.
-Here are some restaurants to check out within the city:
+Here are some restaurants to check out within the city that offer traditional Moroccan cuisine.

 • Cafe Restaurant Sofia – One of the most popular restaurants in Chaouen is Cafe Restaurant Sofia.
 With prices from $4-20, it won’t break your pockets either.